 Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack," not a "six pack;" he could have very little body fat on his body because his wardrobe would be very revealing.
 Cavill trained for six months and developed his abdominal muscles into a full "eight pack," which was then displayed throughout the movie in numerous shirtless scenes.
 He brought down his body fat percentage to 6%, which he subsequently maintained throughout the shoot.

-Henry Cavill said he felt very stressed out leading up to filming of his shirtless scenes for the movie.
-He would wake up every morning and look into the mirror and think "Can I still see the veins in my abs".
+Henry Cavill said he felt very stressed out leading up to the filming of his shirtless scenes for the movie.
+He would wake up every morning and look into the mirror and think "Can I still see the veins in my abs?"
 He said he did look good enough but felt a lot of pressure because he wanted to completely deliver on the shape his director had asked for (a full eight-pack of abs).

 The trivia items below may give away important plot points.